-My research focuses on perception and action.
-In my experiments I use behavioural measures and EEG (electroencephalography, i.e., recording brain electrical activity) and eye-tracking.
+My research focuses on the study of perception and emotion.
+In my experiments I use behavioural measures, EEG (electroencephalography, i.e., recording brain electrical activity) and eye-tracking.

-I am currently investigating the control of prosthetic limbs, and how prosthetic hand control can be optimised through gaze training.
+In another line of research I investigate the control of prosthetic limbs, and how prosthetic hand control can be optimised through gaze training.

-My teaching covers the following main area: Cognitive Neuroscience (Year 3 optional course).
-I also supervise undergraduate and postgraduate dissertations, and am very willing to discuss potential projects involving any of the research areas described above.
+My teaching covers the following main areas: Cognitive Neuroscience (Year 3 option) and experiment building (using PsychoPy).
+I supervise undergraduate and postgraduate dissertations, and am very willing to discuss potential projects.@DrNHarrison

 Harrison, N., & Chassy, P. (2019).
 Habitual use of reappraisal to regulate emotions is associated with decreased amplitude of the late positive potential (LPP) elicited by threatening pictures.
 Journal of Psychophysiology, 33, 22-31.